risk-first/website/docs/thinking/De-Risking.md

 ### Specific Tactics

-1.  **Do Risky Things Early**.
-If you are building some software process which has ten steps in it, and the 9th step has a high probability of not being implementable, then _build the 9th step first_.
+1.  **Do Risky Things Early**:  If you are building some software process which has ten steps in it, and the 9th step has a high probability of not being implementable, then _build the 9th step first_.
 If you succeed, you've massively reduced the risk of the process construction.
-IF you fail, you'll only have lost the time it took to build that one step.
+IF you fail, you'll only have lost the time it took to build that one step.  _Build a proof of concept_.

-2.  **Choose Popular Technologies**.
-Popular technologies are easier to get support for, easier to staff and you're less likely to uncover novel edge conditions that stop your progress.
-They're also likely to be popular for a reason.

-3.  **
+2.  **Take Care With Dependencies**: Choose popular technologies, minimise dependencies and avoid single points of failure.
+This tactic is explored in much more depth in the sections on [Dependency Risk](../risks/Dependency-Risk.ms) and [Software Dependency Risk](../risks/Software-Dependency-Risk.md)

+3.  **Create Options**:  Using _feature flags_ allows you to turn off functionality in production, avoiding an all-or-nothing commitment.
+Working in branches gives the same optionality while in development.

 ## Avoid

 **Avoiding** risk, means taking a route on the [Risk Landscape](../thinking/Glossary.md#risk-landscape) _around_ the risk.
+Neither the stakes or the payoff are changed.

 ### General Examples

-- **Avoiding flying**
+ - **Avoiding flying** means that you're not going to be killed in a plane crash.
+However, you also lose the benefits that flying affords.

+ - **Don't Launch a SaaS**: _Not_ launching an online service _avoids_ the [Operational Risk](../risks/Operational-Risk.md) involved in running one.
+Although you avoid the upsides too.

+### Specific Tactics

-For example, if you are working in a team which has no experience of relational databases, then _storing data in files_ might be a way to avoid the [Learning Curve Risk](../risks/Communication-Risk.md#learning-curve-risk) associated with this technology.
+1.  **Avoid Unfamiliar Technologies**:  If you are working in a team which has no experience of relational databases, then storing data in files _might_ be a way to avoid the [Learning Curve Risk](../risks/Communication-Risk.md#learning-curve-risk) associated with this technology.
 Of course, you may pick up other, more serious risks as a result: Relational Databases are software solutions to many kinds of [Coordination Risk](../risks/Coordination-Risk.md) problem, such as concurrent writes or consistency.

-_Not_ launching an online service _avoids_ the [Operational Risk](../risks/Operational-Risk.md) involved in running one.
-Although you avoid the upsides too.
+2.  **Do Your Research**:  If you're not clear about the risks of a particular decision up front, it can be hard to avoid them.
+Note that often some of the biggest breakthroughs come from people _not_ following this advice such as the Wright Brothers inventing powered flight and Percy Spencer inventing the microwave oven.
+(You shouldn't spend your life avoiding all risks.)

+3.  **Specialise and Focus**:  Software that performs well at a single, novel purpose will be in competition with fewer alternatives.
+You can avoid the risk of competition by looking for an unoccupied niche.

-## Transfer (sometimes Share)
+## Share

-**Transferring** risk means _making it someone else's problem_.
+**Sharing** or **transferring** risk means making it someone else's problem too.

-For example, when I buy home insurance, the personal consequence of my house burning down is reduced.
-It hasn't gone away completely, but at least the financial element of it is handled by the insurance company.
+> "Sharing with another party the burden of loss or the benefit of gain, from a risk, and the measures to reduce a risk" - [Risk Sharing, _Wikipedia_](https://en.wikipedia.org/wiki/Risk_management#Risk_sharing)

+### General Examples

 - **Insurance** de-risks owning a house, going on holiday or driving a car.
 Usually, the payment is small enough not to impact us too much.
+For the owner, the risk hasn't gone away completely, but at least the financial element of it is handled by the insurance company.

-- **The National Health Service (NHS)** de-risks medical expense by pooling health-care costs across the entire population.
+- **The National Health Service (NHS)** de-risks medical expense by pooling health-care costs across the UK population.
 If you were struck down with a debilitating illness, then at least you wouldn't also have to pay to get better.
+It's still

+- **High Ladders**:  a policy of mine is to not do house projects up high ladders or with unfamiliar power tools.
+I just don't trust myself with this.
+So, I employ professionals to do these jobs even though conceivably I could do them myself.

+### Specific Tactics

-**Transfer** of risk is an essential feature of [Software-as-a-Service (SaaS)](../risks/Software-Dependency-Risk.md):  someone else is responsible for making sure the service is up-and-running, backed up, etc.
+1. **Software as a Service**: [Software-as-a-Service (SaaS)](../risks/Software-Dependency-Risk.md) is an example of transferring risk, since= someone else is responsible for making sure the service is up-and-running, backed up, etc.

+1. **

-Inside organisations, **Transfer** of risk can become a political game:
+1. **Delegating Responsibility**: Putting people in charge of specific risks shares or transfers the responsibility away from you.
+Note that inside organisations, transfer of risk can become a political game:

 > "... ownership results in ‘one throat to choke’ for audit functions [and] from ownership comes responsibility.
 A lot of the political footwork in an enterprise revolves around trying to not own technologies.
 Who wants to be responsible for Java usage across a technology function of dozens of thousands of staff, any of whom might be doing crazy stuff?
 You first, mate. " - [Why Are Enterprises So Slow?, _zwischenzugs.com_](https://zwischenzugs.com/2018/10/02/why-are-enterprises-so-slow/)

-## Ignore / Accept
+## Accept

+(or ignore)
 **Accepting** risk is to deal with it when it arises.

 One example is the [Key Person Risk](../risks/Scarcity-Risk.md#staff-risk) involved in having a super-star programmer on the team.
 Although there would be fall-out if they left, often they are a risk worth accepting because of the value they bring.